top of page

 If you miss the filing deadline without filing for an extension, you may face penalties and interest on any unpaid taxes.
 The IRS may also send notices for non-compliance.

-Be cautious of tax-related scams such as phishing emails or fake calls from the IRS.
+Be cautious of tax-related scams such as phishing emails, fake calls, or text messages from the IRS.
 The IRS will never demand immediate payment or threaten arrest.
 Always verify through official channels.

 ©2020 by ODT Income Tax & Insurance Services.
 Proudly created with Wix.com